trinhlehainam/Isekaijitaku/ansible/update-ubuntu/README.md

 2. Apply updates using either:
    - `update-security.yml` for security updates only
    - `update-full.yml` for all updates
-3. If needed, handle restarts separately with `restart.yml`
+3. If updates indicate a reboot is needed, use `reboot.yml` to perform the reboot

 The playbooks are designed to work with both command-line execution and automation platforms without requiring additional configuration files.